anupam-rudra/Churn-Prediction/Readme.md

 Churn (Yes / No)

-# Project Workflow
+## Project Workflow
-Data Preprocessing
+# Data Preprocessing
-Exploratory Data Analysis (EDA)
+# Exploratory Data Analysis (EDA)
-Machine Learning Models
+# Machine Learning Models(Churn_Prediction.ipynb)
-Model Evaluation
+# Model Evaluation
 # Feature Importance

 # Details about dataset
-The dataset named Telco Customer Churn from Kaggle was used.
+The dataset named Telco Customer-Churn-csv is used.
 Each row represents a customer, each column contains the customer's attributes.
 This dataset contains 21 columns (variables) and 7043 rows (customers) with information such as customerID, gender, Phone Service, and Internet Service.